| |

 There are certainly other methods that can be used and while they do work, I don't think they work as well as this ketchup cleaning tip but I have listed them below in case you're looking for some other options.

 1. Baking soda and lemon juice.
 Apply the paste to the copper surface and start scrubbing and rubbing.
 It will be messy and requires some effort.
-When done, rinse well with water and buff dry with a soft cloth.
+When done, rinse well with water and buff dry with a clean cloth.
 (This is my least favorite option).

 3. Lemon and Salt - this method smells amazing but again, you'll need to use your scrubbing powers to get the copper shiny!